pantheon-systems/documentation/source/content/settings-php.md

 Depending on your use case, there are three possibilities:

  - For web only actions, like redirects, check for the existence of `$_ENV['PANTHEON_ENVIRONMENT']`.
-If it exists, it will contain a string with the current environment (Dev, Test, or Live.
+If it exists, it will contain a string with the current environment (Dev, Test, Live, or Multidev environment names if they are present).
 See our [redirects](/domains/#redirect-to-https-and-the-primary-domain) guide for examples.

   <Alert title="Note" type="info">